-Estate tax is assessed on the total value of everything the deceased person owned at death.
-This includes all the obvious assets, like real estate and bank accounts, plus some that aren't so obvious—for example, the proceeds of a life insurance policy that the deceased person owned.
+The particulars vary by state, but generally, if the "gross estate"—the total value of everything you left behind at your death (before subtracting available deductions)—is greater than your state's exemption amount, your estate's personal representative or executor must file a state estate tax return.
+The gross estate includes all of the obvious assets, like your real estate and bank accounts, plus some that aren't so obvious—for example, the proceeds of a life insurance policy that the deceased person owned.

 Most states require estate tax returns to be filed within nine months after the death, which is the same time that federal estate tax returns are due to the IRS.
-Some states grant (automatically or if the executor requests it) an extension to file, but the estimated tax must be paid by the original deadline.
-Interest accrues on any unpaid tax.
+Often, states will grant an extension to file the return (some states do this automatically, so that you do not need to request it), but this extension usually applies only to the filing of the return, and not to the payment of the tax; the estimated tax must still be paid by the original deadline.

 Learn more about state inheritance tax.